intel/kernel-fuzzer-for-xen-project/README.md

 reboot
 ```

-You may want to use the `-C` option above if you are on a remote system so you can set only the next-boot to try Xen.
+You may want to use the `-C` option above instead of `-c` if you are on a remote system so you can set only the next-boot to try Xen.
 This is helpful in case the system can't boot Xen and you don't have remote KVM to avoid losing access in case Xen can't boot for some reason.
 Use `efibootmgr --bootnext <BOOT NUMBER FOR XEN>` to try boot Xen only on the next reboot.

 # 4. Create VM disk image <a name="section-4"></a>
 ----------------------------------